rbergenl/_Alpha/_docs/STARTUP.md

 # Startups
 TODO:
 - create a `.gitlab-ci.yml` template which performs all required cicd steps.
+Also check here for more steps and industry standards: https://docs.gitlab.com/ee/topics/autodevops/
 - add `install` instructions for each developer tool (npm, docker, etc.).
 - create `contentful-seed.json` for initial content (homepage, about us, etc.).
 - create in all apps the basic flows `User: login/register/profile/preferences`, and `Ecommerce: products/cart/checkout` (add these tasks to issues-seed).